Evan Longoria Player Props: Diamondbacks vs. Reds

-The Arizona Diamondbacks, including Evan Longoria (.192 slugging percentage in past 10 games, including no home run), take on starter Brandon Williamson and the Cincinnati Reds at Great American Ball Park, Saturday at 4:10 PM ET.
+On Sunday, Evan Longoria (hitting .160 in his past 10 games) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
+First pitch is at 1:40 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Braves.
+In his last game he had a one-hit showing (1-for-3) against the Reds.

 Evan Longoria Game Info & Props vs. the Reds